The Daves

 Michael (Mike) Mennies - Keyboards, Vocals, Electronic sound effects

 Mike is also one of The Daves with local Philly roots.
 He was the intense Daves keyboard man with a broad range of styles.
 There's some Theloneous Monk in there I'm sure.
 And who can forget the fluorescent smoking jackets during the The lunatics have taken over the asylum covers?
-Last word from Mike has him in St. Petersburg, Russia working on several projects.
-He's producing a rock record for Russian singer Nastya as well as developing a few different video/film projects.
-Hopefully all of these will be on the net in the next year.
-Mike may be reached via mmennies@aol.com.

 ... and the home, of the, Daves